 Does Modifying a Car Increase Insurance?

-Typically, modifying a car increases insurance costs.
-That’s because of the added value to the vehicle.
+Often, modifying a car increases insurance costs because of the added value to the vehicle.
 Other factors may also be considered.
 For example, modified cars may be more likely to get stolen.
 If the customization is a more powerful engine, the car may also be prone to speeding.

-That said, certain modifications may lower the value of a car.
-It’s always best to talk to your insurer and discuss the changes to your vehicle.
+However, certain modifications may lower a car's value.
+It’s always best to discuss the changes to your vehicle with your insurer.

 Why Do You Need Modified Car Insurance?

-Standard car insurance doesn’t usually cover modified car parts.
-Car owners have to purchase custom parts coverage.
-In most cases, this is offered as an add-on.
+Standard car insurance doesn't cover modified car parts.
+You'll need to purchase custom parts coverage, usually offered as an add-on.
+Skip this coverage, and you could face significant out-of-pocket costs when something goes wrong.

 TRY AN AGREED VALUE POLICY